 - What is the most suitable virtualization platform?

 Though I have worked with VMware heavily in my background, you really need to evaluate every network differently.
 There are many different virtualization products out there and each one has strengths and weaknesses, and it’s important to make sure what works for your environment.
 If not, you may overspend, not get all the features you need, or get underperforming software.

 - Are all my applications supported in a virtual environment?

 Believe it or not, some applications are not supported on virtual servers.
 I know that some versions of Exchange Server are supported only on physical servers.
 Before you begin virtualizing your servers, make sure that your applications will be supported in a virtual environment.
 I’ve had problems with some software vendors, and they wouldn’t help me because the server was virtualized, so make sure you check prior to making the switch.

-Hopefully these tips along with my other suggestions from [Virtualizing Domain Controllers] will help you with what you need to get started onto the virtualization path.
+Hopefully, these tips along with my other suggestions from [Virtualizing Domain Controllers] will help you with what you need to get started on the virtualization path.